Wednesday, March 9, 2011

 Sunday:

-Monday: Welcome to Dumb Decision Consequences, Population: Us
+Welcome to Dumb Decision Consequences, Population: Us

-Tuesday Morning (A.K.A.
+Tuesday Morning (a.k.a.
 Snowverload: The Sequel):

-Before heading to work, DH refills the diesel can again.
+Before heading to work, Jim refilled the diesel can again.
 I’d love to say this was evidence of personal growth or a newfound respect for preparedness—but let’s be real.
 He needed to take the truck this week.
 I was left with his car, and nothing motivates a man like the mental image of diesel sloshing around in a gas can on the nice carpet of his sedan's trunk.

 Please leave a comment below.
 I love hearing from you.